1. Introducing Node-RED and flow-Based Programming

 In Node-RED Flow Editor, we can deploy all our flows on the workspace

-to the Node-RED runtime by clicking the
+to the Node-RED runtime by clicking the Deploy button in the top-right corner.

 10. Before running the flow, you should select the Debug tab